Glowstick0017/abiotic-factor-linux-docker/README.md

 ## Credits
 Thanks to @sirwillis92 for finding a solution to the startup problem with the `LogOnline: Warning: OSS: Async task 'FOnlineAsyncTaskSteamCreateServer bWasSuccessful: 0' failed in 15` message.

-**ARM64 Conversion Notes**: This version has been converted to run natively on ARM64 architecture by removing Wine dependency and using Linux server binaries directly.
-This should provide better performance on ARM64 systems but requires that the game provides native Linux ARM64 server binaries.
+**ARM64 Conversion Notes**: This version has been converted to run on ARM64 architecture by using QEMU emulation for SteamCMD and x86 binaries when needed.
+While this enables ARM64 compatibility, performance may be reduced compared to native x86_64 execution due to emulation overhead.